-Also in the top 10 – and after only a few weeks in theaters – is the film adaptation of JRR Tolkien’s The Hobbit, brought to us by the same team that masterfully crafted the Lord of the Rings trilogy a decade ago.
-The honorable, traditional, and even Biblical values infused in Tolkien’s epic tales should be well-known to all.
-Throughout this Top 25 list there are movies that project similar values.
-It isn’t dark and pessimistic Indie films, or the next Martin Scorsese downer, that sells tickets like these flicks do.
+Also in the top 10 – and after only a few weeks in theaters – is the film adaptation of J.R.R.
+Tolkien’s The Hobbit, brought to us by the same team that masterfully crafted the Lord of the Rings trilogy a decade ago.
+The honorable, traditional, and even biblical values infused in Tolkien’s epic tales should be well known to all.
+Throughout this top 25 list there are movies that project similar values.
+It isn’t dark and pessimistic Indie films, or the next Martin Scorsese downer, that sells tickets like these films do.

 Which brings me to my next point: There is money to be made in producing top-of-the-line, compelling, PG-13 movies (and, yes, movies rated for even younger audiences).
-This isn’t a ground-breaking discovery, by any means.
-But given how much influence we know Hollywood has on our kids – and even on ourselves if we’re being honest – this “You can turn a profit doing good, family-friendly work” point needs to be reiterated.
+This isn’t a groundbreaking discovery, by any means.
+But given how much influence we know Hollywood has on our kids – and even on ourselves if we’re being honest – this point needs to be reiterated.

 We can and must do better in projecting our voice in the public square.
 The opportunity is there.
 Our beliefs and convictions are not only better than those of the Hollywood Left, they are needed now by our country if we’ve any hope of turning things around.